levy1024/DemoIntent/README.md

 # DemoIntent
-Android Intent demo written with java.
+A Android Intent demo written with java.